Ethiopian birr: First birr, 1855–1936

-The Bank of Abyssinia was established in 1905 by Emperor Menelik and the European banking group behind the National Bank of Egypt; the bank was officially inaugurated by Menelik on 15 February 1906.
-The Ethiopian coinage gained acceptance only gradually, and Bank of Abyssinia imported Maria Theresa thalers.
+The Bank of Abyssinia was established in 1905 by Emperor Menelik and the European banking group behind the National Bank of Egypt; the bank was officially inaugurated by Menelik on 15 February 1906, with a branch in Harar.
+The Ethiopian coinage gained acceptance only gradually, and the Bank of Abyssinia imported Maria Theresa thalers.
 By the time World War I broke out, the bank was still importing about 1,200,000 of these coins annually.
-Bank of Abyssinia put banknotes into circulation in 1915.
+The Bank of Abyssinia put banknotes into circulation in 1915.
 These notes were denominated birr in Amharic and thaler in English.
-They were used by merchants and by foreigners but were not initially accepted generally.
-However, Note circulation increased considerably after 1925.
+The notes did not circulate widely; one contemporary reports this paper money was not accepted at the customs office or at the post office, and were used by merchants and foreigners in the capital who found coins inconvenient for larger transactions.

+Under Empress Zawditu only lesser denominations were issued, and only found acceptance in Shewa and parts of southern Ethiopia.
+With the advent of Haile Selassie, more paper money was issued in larger numbers than before, yet still failed to make headway in the countryside; one contemporary observed that on the eve of the Second Italo-Abyssinian War paper currency only circulated beyond the capital in Gondar and Harar.
+A new system of lesser currency minted from nickel and bronze was introduced 12 July 1933, but likewise was not accepted outside of the towns.
+Maria Theresa dollars remained the primary currency of rural areas.
+Only with the Italian occupation was the Austrian monopoly ended.

-Emperor Haile Selassie bought out the Bank of Abyssinia in 1931 for £235,000 in order to make it a purely Ethiopian institution.
-It was reorganized as Bank of Ethiopia.
+Emperor Haile Selassie bought out the Bank of Abyssinia in 1931 for £235,000 sterling in order to make it a purely Ethiopian institution.
+It was reorganized as the Bank of Ethiopia.
 At the same time, the currency was decimalized and token nickel and copper coins were introduced, the birr becoming equal to 100 metonnyas (often written matonas).
-The text on the bank's notes appeared in Amharic, French, and English.
+The text on the banknotes appeared in Amharic, French, and English.

-By the mid-1930s circulation consisted chiefly of Maria Theresa and Menelik talari.

-Italian lira, 1936–41
+Italian lira, 1936–1941

-Not long after the Italian occupation and the attempted transformation of Ethiopia into Italian East Africa, the Italian lira was introduced (15 July 1936) and Ethiopian banknotes were withdrawn from circulation at 3 lire per talar (birr).
-In an effort to increase the use of Italian paper money, the exchange rate for silver coin (Maria Theresa thalers) was raised to 4.50 lire, then to 5.00, and eventually, in stages, to 13.50.
+Not long after the Italian occupation and the attempted transformation of Ethiopia into Italian East Africa, the Italian lira was introduced on 15 July 1936 and Ethiopian banknotes were withdrawn from circulation at 3 lire per talari (birr).
+In an effort to increase the use of Italian paper money, the exchange rate for silver coins (Maria Theresa thalers) was raised to 4.50 lire, then to 5.00, and eventually, in stages, to 13.50.
 Still, many people kept their Ethiopian coins and banknotes.

 Regular Italian coins and banknotes of Banca d'Italia circulated after 15 July 1936.
 Special notes with a red overprint were authorized for Italian East Africa on 12 September 1938, and a large quantity was printed.
 It is not clear, however, when, where, and to what extent these special notes actually circulated.